 Support for FHWA Safety Training and Analysis Center

-The SHRP2 Safety Data consists of an extensive collection of detailed information describing the driver, vehicle, trip, and roadway.
-The driver, vehicle and trip information is referred to as NDS data, while the roadway data is referred to as RID data.
+The SHRP2 data represent an extensive collection of detailed information describing drivers, vehicles, trips, and roadways.
+The driver, vehicle, and trip information is referred to as NDS data, while the roadway data are referred to as Roadway Information Database (RID) data.
 Read More

-The objective of this project is to describe the nature of a trip (trip-purpose, in modeling terms) without revealing personally identifying information.
-A method to retrieve generic location categories from Google Maps has been developed and is being applied on the Raleigh, North Carolina portion of the SHRP2 NDS data set.
-Buffers around coordinate pairs are being tested.
+The objective of this project was to describe the nature or purpose of a trip without revealing personally identifying information.
+A method to retrieve generic location categories from the Google Places API was developed and applied to the entire SHRP2 data set.
 Read More

 Data Reduction Group

-The Data Reduction Group serves many different research groups, both within and outside of VTTI, whose research requires video and/or audio analysis in the areas of driver performance and behavior metrics, situational analyses, and environmental characteristics.
-Its goal is to provide efficient, accurate, and comprehensive coding of videos to meet the specific needs of each unique research project.
-Our work begins with conducting necessary groundwork to prepare a video dataset for analysis and working alongside the researcher to develop a data reduction protocol.
+The Data Reduction Group serves a variety of research groups who require video and/or audio analysis in the areas of driver performance and behavior metrics, scenario-based analyses, environmental characteristics, and validation support.
+The group’s goal is to provide efficient, accurate, and comprehensive coding of videos to meet the specific needs of each unique research project.
+Our work begins by conducting the necessary groundwork to prepare a video dataset for analysis and working alongside the researcher to develop a data reduction protocol.
 We then train and manage the required data reduction staff, conduct extensive quality control throughout the reduction phase, and prepare final sets of coded data.
-In addition to the Group Leader, the group currently encompasses an analyst, a team of coordinators, a trainer, and support staff as well as a large staff of Data Reductionists housed within three Data Reduction Labs with nearly 50 combined workstations.
-The labs currently operate six days a week, 60 hours per week.
+In addition to the group leader, the group currently encompasses an analyst, a team of coordinators and support staff, and a crew of data reductionists housed within four data reduction labs comprising over 50 workstations.

 Data Analysis Support

-The Data Analysis Support Group facilities analysis of naturalistic driving data by providing timely and efficient access to the data sets hosted at the Virginia Tech Transportation Institute.
+The Data Analysis Support Group facilities analysis of naturalistic driving data by providing timely and efficient access to the datasets hosted at VTTI.
 The group is composed of experts in data preparation, standardization, mining, and analysis.
-Analysis support services are provided to any organization interested in utilizing large-scale driving data sets.
+Analysis support services are provided to any organization interested in utilizing large-scale driving datasets.